 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Thomas Larrimer, pp. 178, from "American Slavery as It Is," by Theodore Weld.
-I think it shows the brutality and misery in which slaves lived.
+So I enclose a short account by Nathan Cole, pp. 227, from "American Slavery as It Is," by Theodore Weld. "... had whipped her for three successive days, and it is supposed by some, that she was kept tied during this time, until her flesh was so lacerated and torn that it was it was impossible for the jury to say whether it has been done with a whip or hot iron, some think both - but she was tortured to death."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.